relay-zz/relay/README.md

 should call each other by passing messages down the node tree.

-* If a message is passed down by a node higher up in the tree and the current object cannot handle it (by not having a method of the same name), then the message is passed further down the tree until someone can handle it.
+* If a message is passed down by a node higher up in the tree and the current object cannot handle it (because it doesn't have a method of the same name), then the message is passed further down the tree until someone can handle it.

 Example
 -------

-This is a fictional example of a web browser application:
+This is a fictional example of a web browser application with inline event handlers:

     <body>
     <ins cite="js:firefox">